john-sprague/portfolio-john-sprague/system-design/cloud-infrastructure/live-class-foundations.md

     - Imagine indices as another composite key, optimized for a specific lookup
     - The index will filter down to an ID, which we can then lookup trivially

 **Recap on keys and Indexes (DynamoDB)**

-Partition Key and Sort Key
+- **Partition Key and Sort Key**
-O Partition Key determines where this data is located in the group of servers O Partition Key + Sort Key (Composition Partition Key) groups all data related to a partition key following by Sort Key.
+    - Partition Key determines where this data is located in the group of servers
+    - Partition Key + Sort Key (Composition Partition Key) groups all data related to a partition key following by Sort Key.
-O In both cases, a row must be uniquely identified by Partition Key or (Partition Key + Sort Key)
+    - In both cases, a row must be uniquely identified by Partition Key or (Partition Key + Sort Key)

-GSI and LSI
+- **GSI and LSI**
-O GSI creates a different set of Partition Key + Sort Key O LSI reuses the same partition key but creates different Sort Key
+    - GSI creates a different set of Partition Key + Sort Key
+    - LSI reuses the same partition key but creates different Sort Key

-Big Question: What are the query patterns we need?
+- **Big Question: What are the query patterns we need?**
-(Understanding this question is the key to design efficient database)
+    -(Understanding this question is the key to design efficient database)
 - How to partition for good performance on reads and writes.

 **Yo Lambda Function**